chefsichter/water-runoff-dashboard/project_pitch/project_pitch.md

 - **Regression-based analysis:**
   - A simple regression network will be trained to **identify key data relationships**.
   - Open questions: **Which input variables to use?
-What is the best model architecture?**
+What model architecture is fit for the task?**

 - **Input sensitivity analysis:**
   - Identifying how different input variables impact hydrological outputs on average.
-  - Helps improve **model interpretability and robustness**.
+  - Helps gauging **the relative importence of input parameters**.

 - **Comparative Latent Space Analysis:**
   - Projecting high-dimensional hydrological data into a **lower-dimensional space** while preserving key patterns.
-  - Comparing **how data points move in this space over time**, offering insights into model behavior and anomalies.
+  - Comparing **how data points move in this space over time relative to each other**, offering insights into real world dynamics through the lense of an abstract space.
   - **Dashboard integration**: Users can visually track data movement in the latent space.